sbkapelner/patent_guidebook/index.md

 ***

+# Freedom to Operate

+## How to Read a Patent or Patent Application
+1. Grab the EPO INPADOC report for patent family information and Latest Legal Events.
+2. Grab the Patent Public Search report and note the continuity data.
+3. Print the Figures.
+4. Read the Abstract and Background.
+5. Read the Detailed Description and label the Figures.
+6. Read the broadest claim and summarize in laymans terms what they are getting.

+## Infringement Analysis
+- Make a chart of claims vs client's product but annotate what each of the claim terms mean in light of the specification.
+Make a word doc and then and then save it as a PDF and add annotations in the left (claims) column stating what each term means and where to find a more detailed explanation in the specification.

+## Invalidity Analysis
+1. Read the PCT preliminary report on patent ability if applicable.
+Use the references from this.
+If you don’t have this, I guess you have to use the references cited during prosecution history.
+2. Make a claim chart.
+In the right column of the claim chart try to invalidate the claim.
+3. Make a summary table of references relied upon and each claims status (102 or 103 or None)

+***

 # BILLING
 - Office Action Response = $3,000 - $3,200 (for experienced attorney)
     - If you are going to exceed this ask the billing attorney permission to bill more.